10XGenomics/vartrix/README.md

 Generating variants from scRNA-seq datasets is challenging.
 Noise inherent in reverse transcription leads to a high false positive rate.
 We recommend looking at the Broad Institute's GATK and Mutect2 best practices guide for (calling variants in RNAseq)[https://software.broadinstitute.org/gatk/documentation/article.php?id=3891].
 An alternative approach is to determine somatic variants using WGS data generated from the same sample as the scRNA-seq library.

 ### scDNA-seq
 Assignment of variants in scDNA data can improve understanding of tumor and cell line heterogeneity.
-Copy number expansion in tumor cells or chromothripsis in cell lines can lead to specific variants being associated with subclonal populations.
+Copy number expansion in tumor cells or chromothripsis in cell lines can lead to different allele fractions of germline variants being associated with subclonal populations.
+Somatic variants in tumor cells can be associated with subclonal populations and associated with subclones that lead to relapse.
 Similar to scRNA-seq datasets, variant assignment to specific cells can be overlaid with copy number based clustering.

 ## Installation